Andean Lab

 A study of two houses with thatched roofs and painted white exterior walls (Barranquilla, Colombia).
 A woman stands in the doorway of the house at center, gazing into the dirt road in the foreground.
 A fence constructed of saplings is at left, adjoining the house.
 Gift of Louis P. Church, April 1853.
 Smithsonian: Accession Number 1917-4-5.

 The Andean Lab is directed by Stella Nair, Associate Professor of Indigenous Arts of the Americas in the Department of Art History.
 Nair has worked in the Peruvian and Bolivian Andes for several decades and currently has projects in the Cuzco area.
 Graduate and undergraduate students working in the Andes also conduct research in the facilities.
-Current lab projects include Colombian textiles, Central Coast Textile Dyes, the Archaeology of the Inca Civil War, Soundscapes of Inca pilgrimage, Andean adobe design and construction, Afro-Indigenous architecture of Ecuador, Ancient Andean Land Art, Andean-Amazonian engagement, and 3D digital reconstructions of historic sites, as well as contemporary cultural heritage and community development.
+Current lab projects include the Archaeology of the Inca Civil War, Soundscapes of Inca pilgrimage, Andean adobe design and construction, Andean-Amazonian engagement, 3D digital reconstructions of historic sites, as well as contemporary cultural heritage and community development.

 Andean Working Group

 Also housed in the Andean Lab, the Andean Working Group draws scholars from across Southern California to the UCLA campus for meetings focused on current research in Andean archaeology, art history, anthropology, and history.
 For more information on past lectures and events organized by the working group, see this link.
-Rachel Schloss and Alba Menéndez Pereda are co-organizing the working group.
+Rachel Schloss and Gabriel Silva Collins are co-organizing the working group.

 Indigenous Material and Visual Culture Working Group